matomo-org/developer-documentation/docs/4.x/translations.md

 ## The Basics

 Matomo is available in over 50 languages and comes with many translations.
 The core itself provides some basic translations for words like "Visitor" and "Help".
 They are stored in the directory <code>/lang</code>.
 In addition, each plugin can provide its own translations for wordings that are used in this plugin.
 They are located in <code>/plugins/\*/lang</code>.
 In those directories you'll find one JSON file for each language.
 Each language file consists in turn of tokens that belong to a group.
+Every language that has a file in the main `/lang` directory can be selected by Matomo users.

 ```json
 {